How Does Fluoride Help?

 When patients come to us for fluoride treatments, the only requirement is that they don’t drink or eat for at least 30 minutes beforehand in order to prime teeth for fluoride absorption.
 We recommend fluoride treatments in 3-, 6- or 12-month intervals, depending on your oral health situation.

 Ready to make a fluoride treatment appointment?
-Call us today to schedule an appointment with our dentists, Dr. Colin Del Rosario, Dr. Alfadhli Abu or Dr. Kathryn Parker.
+Call us today to schedule an appointment with our dentists, Dr. Colin Del Rosario, Dr. Alfadhli Abu or Dr. Julie Vu.